DOOOOOM/jmpd-docs/Problem Statement.md

 **2.4 Play Queue**

 Internally, jMPD shall implement a playlist workspace called the Play Queue.
 This play queue will allow the user to quickly construct playlists.
 All music playback shall happen from this play queue.
+The daemon shall implement the following commands to manipulate the play queue:
+* Add track to the end of the play queue
+* Insert track at a specified position in the play queue
+* Remove track from play queue
+* Clear all tracks from the play queue

 **2.5 Playlists**